Tagg Romney

 Taggart Mitt Romney (born March 21, 1970) is an American management consultant, businessman, venture capitalist and political advisor.
-He is the eldest son of businessman and U.S. Senator Mitt Romney.
+He is the eldest son of businessman and former U.S. Senator Mitt Romney.

 Early life and education

 Taggart Romney is the oldest son of Ann and Mitt Romney, born when both were undergraduates at Brigham Young University (BYU) in Tagg's birthplace of Provo, Utah.
-He attended Belmont Hill School, a preparatory academy before he graduated magna cum laude with a BA in economics from BYU and earned an MBA from the Harvard Business School.
+He attended Belmont Hill School, a preparatory academy before he graduated magna cum laude with a B.A. in economics from BYU and earned an M.B.A. from the Harvard Business School.

 Career

-Romney has worked as the head of marketing for the Los Angeles Dodgers, VP of onfield marketing at Reebok, and director of strategic planning at Elan Pharmaceuticals.
+Romney has worked as the head of marketing for the Los Angeles Dodgers, VP of on-field marketing at Reebok, and director of strategic planning at Elan Pharmaceuticals.
 Romney founded and subsequently sold Season Perks, a software design company.
 He also worked for several years as a consultant at both Monitor Group and McKinsey and Co.
 Romney has been a partner in the private equity firm Solamere Capital, together with family friend Spencer Zwick, and Eric Scheuermann, previously a partner in New York-based Jupiter Partners.
-Zwick was also finance chair of the 2012 campaign.
+Zwick was also the finance chair of the 2012 campaign.
 Romney worked as a senior aide on his father's presidential campaign in 2008 and during his Massachusetts gubernatorial campaign in 2002.
-He participated as an advisor in his father's 2012 presidential campaign and he attracted the attention of the media just prior to the November election.
+He participated as an advisor in his father's 2012 presidential campaign, and he attracted the attention of the media just before the November election.

 In June 2014, Solamere sponsored the third annual "Romney Retreat" at the Stein Eriksen Lodge in Park City, Utah.
-Most potential 2016 Republican Party Presidential candidates, Peyton Manning, firm clients, former Secretary of State George P. Shultz, and Mia Love, among others, along with Mitt Romney, spoke or were in attendance for the three-day event.
+Most potential 2016 Republican Party Presidential candidates, Peyton Manning, firm clients, former Secretary of State George P. Shultz, and Mia Love, among others, along with Mitt Romney, spoke or were in attendance at the three-day event.
 Other scheduled attendees included business executives Meg Whitman and Harold Hamm.

 He was the subject of speculation in February 2013 that he would run for the United States Senate from Massachusetts in the 2014 election.
 He declined to do so, saying that "the timing is not right for me."